julelang/manual/src/integrated-jule/interoperability/types.md

 ## Type Safety

-For type safety reasons, linked types are only compatible with linked types.
+For type safety reasons, binded types are only compatible with binded types.
 Cannot be used directly with any Jule type.
-For example, you cannot assign a `byte` type to a linked `char` type, or vice versa, even if you have linked the `char` type as `byte`.
-To do this, if you have linked with a compatible type, you can cast it.
+For example, you cannot assign a `byte` type to a binded `char` type, or vice versa, even if you have binded the `char` type as `byte`.
+To do this, if you have binded with a compatible type, you can cast it.

 For example:
 ```jule